Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 Cancel

-Exploring Vision — APP Avatar Upload Automatic Face Detection and Cropping (Swift)
+Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

-Exploring Vision — APP Avatar Upload Automatic Face Detection and Cropping (Swift)
+Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

-Without further ado, here’s a finished product image:
+Without further ado, here is a comparison image:

-Before Optimization V.S After Optimization — [Wedding App](https://itunes.apple.com/tw/app/%E7%B5%90%E5%A9%9A%E5%90%A7-%E4%B8%8D%E6%89%BE%E6%9C%80%E8%B2%B4-%E5%8F%AA%E6%89%BE%E6%9C%80%E5%B0%8D/id1356057329?ls=1&mt=8){:target="_blank"}
+Before Optimization V.S.
+After Optimization — [Marry Me APP](https://itunes.apple.com/tw/app/%E7%B5%90%E5%A9%9A%E5%90%A7-%E4%B8%8D%E6%89%BE%E6%9C%80%E8%B2%B4-%E5%8F%AA%E6%89%BE%E6%9C%80%E5%B0%8D/id1356057329?ls=1&mt=8){:target="_blank"}

-Before Optimization V.S After Optimization — Wedding App
+Before Optimization V.S.
+After Optimization — Marry Me APP

-CoreML introductory article now published: Automatically Predict Article Categories Using Machine Learning, Even Training the Model Yourself
+The article on trying out CoreML is now available: Automatically Predict Article Categories Using Machine Learning, Even Train the Model Yourself

-CoreML provides interfaces for training and referencing text and image machine learning models in an app.
-My initial idea was to use CoreML for face recognition to solve the problem of heads or faces being cropped out in the app, as shown on the left in the image above.
-If a face appears around the edges, it is easily cut off due to scaling and cropping.
+CoreML provides the ability to train and reference machine learning models for text and images in an app.
+Initially, I thought of using CoreML for face recognition to address the issue of cropping heads or faces in the app, as shown on the left in the image above.
+Faces can easily be cut off due to scaling and cropping if they appear at the edges.

-After some online research, I realized my knowledge was limited.
-This feature was already released in iOS 11: the “Vision” framework, which supports text detection, face detection, image matching, QR code detection, object tracking, and more.
+After some online research, I realized my knowledge was limited, and this functionality was already available in iOS 11 through the “Vision” framework, which supports text detection, face detection, image comparison, QR code detection, object tracking, and more.

-First, let’s create a feature that can mark the face position to get a preliminary understanding of how to use Vision.
+First, let’s create a feature that can mark the position of faces and get familiar with how to use Vision.

 Demo APP